Skip to main content

 Is it safe to get plastic surgery in Turkey?

 At a Verified Premium clinic with board-certified surgeons and JCI/MoH-accredited facilities, yes — among the safest cosmetic surgery options globally.
-At a Listed-tier (high-volume, technician-led) clinic, complication rates are 2-3x higher and outcome variability becomes the primary risk.
+At a Listed-tier (high-volume, technician-led) clinic, outcome variability becomes the primary risk.
 The country isn't the variable; the clinic tier is.

 Do people go to Turkey for plastic surgery?